 If you fail to pass all of these checkpoints, your transaction will be aborted and you will likely be blocked from using the bitcoin ATM again.

-If you attempt to subvert any of these steps, an institution may file a Suspicious Activity Report (SAR) with a federal financial watchdog called FinCEN.
-If you show up on enough SARs, you may become the subject of investigation.
+Additionally, if you attempt to subvert any of these steps, an institution may file a Suspicious Activity Report (SAR) with a federal financial watchdog called FinCEN.
+Unfortunately, if you show up on enough SARs, you may become the subject of investigation.